Metro Blue Line Extension: Northern alternatives

-Alternative A begins in Maple Grove and runs along Arbor Lakes Parkway and 77th Avenue from Hemlock Lane to the railroad tracks of BNSF Railway's Monticello Subdivision.
+Alternative A began in Maple Grove and ran along Arbor Lakes Parkway and 77th Avenue from Hemlock Lane to the railroad tracks of BNSF Railway's Monticello Subdivision.
 The potential stations were Hemlock Lane, Zachary Lane, Boone Avenue and 71st Avenue.

-Alternative B begins in Brooklyn Park near Target North Corporate Campus and runs south along West Broadway to the BNSF railroad tracks.
-The potential stations are 97th Avenue, 93rd Avenue, 85th Avenue and Brooklyn Boulevard.
-71st Avenue Station, though it would run along this alignment's right-of-way, would not be built if this alternative were selected.
+Alternative B began in Brooklyn Park near Target North Corporate Campus and ran south along West Broadway to the BNSF railroad tracks.
+The potential stations were 97th Avenue, 93rd Avenue, 85th Avenue and Brooklyn Boulevard.
+71st Avenue Station, though it would have run along this alignment's right-of-way, would not be built if this alternative were selected.

 Middle segment

-Through the middle portion of the corridor, the study has selected a single alternative.
-This alternative follows 8 miles of BNSF right-of-way, paralleling County Road 81, from Interstate 694 to 36th Avenue.
+Through the middle portion of the corridor, the study selected a single alternative.
+This alternative followed 8 miles of BNSF right-of-way, paralleling County Road 81, from Interstate 694 to 36th Avenue.
 The proposed stations are 63rd Avenue, Bass Lake Road and Robbinsdale Transit Center.
-This alignment is known as Alternative C.
+This alignment was known as Alternative C.

 Southern alternatives

-The southern part of the corridor has four potential alignments.
+The southern part of the corridor had four potential alignments.
 Three could be used for light rail or bus rapid transit and one would be strictly for bus rapid transit.
 Every alternative would still terminate at Target Field station.

 Alternative D1 would continue to follow the BNSF right of way south to Olson Memorial Highway (Minnesota State Highway 55) and would follow Olson Memorial Highway into downtown.
 Stations would be located at Theodore Wirth Park, Golden Valley Road, Penn Avenue and Van White Boulevard.

 Alternative D2 would run entirely along streets, instead of partially along railroad right-of-way.
 It would follow West Broadway to Penn Avenue and Penn Avenue to Olson Memorial Highway into downtown.
 Stations would be located at North Memorial Medical Center, West Broadway at Penn Ave, Penn Ave at Plymouth Ave and Olson Memorial Highway at Van White Boulevard.

 Two additional alternatives, D3 and D4, were essentially eliminated in the 2010 report.